 The Dorking chicken is described as a “hardy” and “stout” chicken, and that should give you a bit of an idea as to whether the chicken breed is a healthy one.

-Like other chicken breeds, they are vulnerable to lice and other topical parasites.
+Like other chicken breeds, they are vulnerable to lice and other tropical parasites.
 Caregivers should monitor the chicken for the presence of lice and treat any outbreaks as soon as possible.
 The Dorking generally does well when lice outbreaks are treated promptly.

 Special consideration for the Dorking chicken is the fact that most of the varieties do not tolerate cold weather very well.
 The exception to this would be the white Dorking that sports a rose comb.